Guided reading text: The Iron Man.

 summarising main ideas

-Children will discuss and identify the features of newspapers.
-Then
+Children will discuss and identify the features of fairy tales and

-they will record ideas, organise paragraphs around a theme, and evaluate and
+record ideas, organise paragraphs around a theme, and evaluate and edit their

 Times tables: continue to recall multiplication and division